MCDReforged/MCDReforged.github.io/docs/plugin_dev/classes/ServerInterface.md

 Return a ServerInterface instance.
 The type of the return value is exactly the ServerInterface

-It\'s used for removing the plugin information inside PluginServerInterface when you need to send a ServerInterface
+It's used for removing the plugin information inside PluginServerInterface when you need to send a ServerInterface

 #### as_plugin_server_interface